MaxDeSantis/MaxDeSantis.github.io/_projects/oxygen_tank.md

 2. Display this information to the user in a straightforward manner.

-3. Provide a variety of
+3. Provide a variety of warning methods including audio, visual, vibrational, push-notifications, web-based, etc.

 # Solution